forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 ### Required User Permissions

-To use Einstein for Developers (Beta): Customize Application AND Modify All Data
+To use Einstein for Developers (Beta): Customize Application AND Modify All Data.

 **Enhanced Domain Enabled**
 Your Einstein for Developers org must have Enhanced Domain enabled.
 See [Enable Enhanced Domains](https://help.salesforce.com/s/articleView?id=sf.domain_name_enhanced_enable.htm&type=5) for more information.

 ### Visual Studio Code Version

 VS Code releases a new version each month with new features and important bug fixes.
 You must be on VS Code Version 1.76 or higher to run the Einstein for Developers extension.
 You can manually check for updates from **Help** **> Check for Updates** on Linux and Windows or **Code > Check for Updates** on macOS.

-## Install Einstein for Developers Extension

-Install Einstein for Developers:

-- If you’re using VS Code on your desktop, install [Einstein for Developers](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-einstein-gpt) from the Visual Studio Code marketplace.

-- If you are using Code Builder, click the Extensions icon in the Activity Bar in Code Builder, search for “Einstein for Developers” and click **Install**.
+### Interaction with other AI-enabled Extensions

 - You may run into some unexpected generated code outcomes if you have multiple AI-enabled extensions installed in VS Code.
 We recommend you disable all other AI-enabled extensions when working with Einstein for Developers:
   1. Click the Extensions icon in the Activity Bar, search for the extension to disable by name.
   2. Click **Disable** in the extension's marketplace page.
   3. Repeat for all installed AI-enabled extensions.

-**Note**: To use Einstein for Developers on your desktop, you must have the [Salesforce Extension Pack]() installed in your VS Code desktop application.
-See [Install Salesforce Extensions](https://developer.salesforce.com/tools/vscode/en/vscode-desktop/install) for more information.

 ## Connect to an Org